nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 #### Get a sample application
-Open a new terminal session, `cd` to the desktop directory and type
+Open a new terminal session, change to the desktop directory.

 ```
+$ cd ~/Desktop
 $ git clone https://github.com/nodox/fsbc-chapter1.git
 ```